 Even if you do everything right, you find fantastic IEMs, get the best ear tips, and insert them properly, sound quality can still suffer if your ears aren’t clean.
 Keep your ears clean of earwax for the uninterrupted sonic fidelity.

-Because you push IEMs into your ears, earwax can also be pushed deeper into the canal, making it harder to clean.
-Cleaner ears extend your foam eartips’ longevity.
+Because you push IEMs into your ears, earwax is also pushed deeper into the ear canal, making it harder to clean.
+Cleaner ears extend your foam eartips’ life.
 Silicone eartips also benefit from clean ears since earwax is slippery, and slowly pushing them out of your ear canal.